Team-Uniken/api.relid.uniken.com/source/index.md

 }
 ```

 As part of the API call sequence to authenticate an end-user, the API-client receives challenges in the form of RDNAChallenge objects/structs.
 The API-client would then receive the response to the challenge from the end-user, and use the ```checkChallengeResponse``` API to pass the challenge responses to the server.
 The response will be validated by the server.
-The server would then process the response and the API-client will receive a ```RDNAStatusCheckChallengesResponse``` object representing the result of processing the response for the challenge.
+The server would then process the response and the API-client will receive a ```RDNAStatusCheckChallengeResponse``` object representing the result of processing the response for the challenge.
 The server response would indicate that whether the response was validate successfully or not.

 <aside class="notice">This API should only be called to authenticate an end-user, and post authentication this API should not be used.
 Please refer to <u><i>getPostLoginChallenges</i></u> API for getting the end-user to authenticate, post successful authentication in the same session</aside>